15 Indian brands that will add some desi tadka to your wardrobe

 Photo credit: (L) Larissa D'Sa and (R) Sajke

 Dresses, jackets, kurtas, dupattas, you name it.
 Sajke’s artisans use traditional textiles and weave them into every outfit your closet could need for everyday wear.
-There’s something about the Floret cotton sharara set (₹3,679, currently on sale) that seems like it could do both, go from comfortable casual wear for when you’re working from home and then be ready to step out to meet friends and family for lunch.
+There’s something about the Floret cotton sharara set (₹4,599) that seems like it could do both, go from comfortable casual wear for when you’re working from home and then be ready to step out to meet friends and family for lunch.

 Photo credit: (L) Priya Malik and (R) Hasli